thinkb4/a-walk-in-react/day_02.md

 }
 ```

-As you can see the main function has a prefix if export default which is a standard Javascript syntax that will allow oyu to improt the file from other files.
+As you can see the main function has a prefix if export default which is a standard Javascript syntax that will allow you to import the file from other files.

-> _Note:_ React components are regular JavaScript functions, but their names must start with a capital letter or they won’t work! this allows React to undestard if they are Components or HTML tags.
+> _Note:_ React components are regular JavaScript functions, but their names must start with a capital letter or they won’t work! this allows React to understand if they are Components or HTML tags.

 Te components returns an h1 tag written like HTML but it is actually JSX, a syntax that allows to embed markup inside JavaScript (More on JSX later)